 Adem is dedicated to science, technology, engineering, and mathematics (STEM) education and STEM teacher education.
 He taught several mathematics education courses at the college level.
 He has substantial knowledge of and experience in the UTeach program, a nationally recognized model for secondary science, technology, and mathematics teacher preparation program.
 His research interests focus on assessment of student learning of mathematics and science.
 His publications and conference presentations focus on professional development of mathematics teachers, analysis of large-scale mathematics assessments, and models and modeling in school mathematics.
 In addition, Adem brings to RUSMP his extensive quantitative research background including ANOVA, HLM, SEM, multiple regression, and categorical data analysis.

-Adem has two boys and a lovely wife, who teaches mathematics at Rice as well.
+Adem has two boys, a girl, and a lovely wife, who teaches mathematics at Rice as well.

 Corkin, D. M., Ekmekci, A., White, C., & Fisher, A. (2016).
 Teachersâ€™ self-efficacy and knowledge for the integration of technology in mathematics instruction at urban schools.
 In K. V. Adolphson & T. M. Olson (Eds.), Proceedings of the 43rd Annual Meeting of the Research Council on Mathematics Learning (pp. 101â€“108).
 Orlando, FL.